populse/mia_processes/docs/source/documentation/bricks/preprocess/afni/TShift.rst

 **Optional inputs with default value parameters:**

-- *interpolation* (Fourier or linear or cubic or quintic or heptic, optional)
+- *interpolation* (Fourier or linear or cubic or quintic or heptic, optional, , default value is Fourier)
     |Different interpolation methods:
     | - Fourier = Use a Fourier method (the default: most accurate; slowest).
     | - linear  = Use linear (1st order polynomial) interpolation (least accurate).